 The postgraduate fellowship hosted by the Centre for American Art at The Courtauld Institute of Art is designed to facilitate original, rigorous, and exciting research that investigates art from the United States or its role in an international context from the colonial period up to 1980.
 It offers a postdoctoral scholar the opportunity to pursue his or her own work while in residence for six months and to actively contribute to the academic programming of the Centre for American Art.
 The Terra Foundation fellow will be able to consult local libraries and archives, including The Courtauld library, and benefit from access to the events of The Courtauld Research Forum.
 This fellowship is funded with the help of a generous grant from the Terra Foundation for American Art.

 Applications are now closed for the 2021-22 academic year.
-We hope to be advertising for the 2022-23 academic year in the autumn, so please bookmark this page.
+We hope to advertise for the 2022-23 academic year in early October, so please bookmark this page.